A Bombieri-Vinogradov theorem for sectors in real quadratic number fields: Preliminaries

-The following lemma will be used to derive a large sieve inequality for Hecke characters. \begin{lemma}[Bessel's inequality] Let $\mathbf{v}, \Phi_1, \cdots, \Phi_R$ be vectors in an inner product space over the complex numbers.
-Then
+The following lemma will be used to derive a large sieve inequality for Hecke characters. \begin{lemma}[Duality principle] Let $\Phi : \mathbb{Z}^2 \to \mathbb{C}$ be a complex-valued function.
+Suppose that for any sequence of complex numbers $(\beta_n)_{n \le N}$,